-On a par 5 hole, this would mean that the ball goes in the hole in 1 shot.
-A condor is the rarest shot in golf.
-In the recorded history of golf, only 4 condors have ever been recorded and all of them were hole-in-ones on par 5 holes.
-There has never been a "2" shot recorded on a par 6 hole.
+On a par 5 hole, this would mean that the ball goes in the hole in one shot.
+A condor is one of the rarest shots in golf.
+In the recorded history of golf, only five condors have ever been recorded and four of them were hole-in-ones on par 5 holes.
+There has only been one "2" shot recorded on a par 6 hole.
 The condor requires a golfer to make a perfect shot on a hole that is very long.
-Because of its difficulty and rarity, golf bookkeepers do not know the odds of a condor occurring in a round of golf.
+Due to its difficulty and rarity, golf bookkeepers do not know the odds of a condor occurring in a round of golf.

-The name condor comes from the bird the condor.
-Many other golf terms reference birds so the condor is a continuation of the tradition.
+The name condor comes from the large vulture.
+Many other golf terms reference birds, so the condor is a continuation of the tradition.
 Other examples include birdie (1-under par), eagle (2-under par), and albatross (3-under par).

 Instances of a Condor

-There are only four known instances of a condor being scored on the golf course.
-Two condors have been scored on par 5s in the United States, in Arkansas and Denver respectively.
-Another was scored in Australia and the final known condor was scored in England.
-In at least two of these instances the individual "cut the corner," while in one known instance a lucky individual ran their ball all the way down a fairway and into the hole.
-All in all, this is one of the rarest feats in golf and happens rarely.
+There are only five known instances of a condor being scored on the golf course.
+Two condors have been scored on par 5s in the United States, in Arkansas and Denver, respectively.
+Another was scored in Australia, and the final known condor was scored in England.
+In at least two of these instances, the individual "cut the corner," while in one known instance, a lucky individual ran their ball all the way down a fairway and into the hole.
+The only condor on a par 6 hole was scored in Oakland, California.
+All in all, this is one of the rarest feats in golf and seldom happens.